 In the age of Vision Zero, new techniques for analyzing and prioritizing unsafe locations are needed to proactively address safety issues.
 Systemic safety analysis is an emerging technique that allows cities and regions to identify the commonalities between crash locations and screen for those factors throughout their networks.
 Many crashes occur in somewhat random locations and are often overlooked by traditional “hotspot” scans, but systemic analysis provides a data-driven foundation for systemic countermeasures that help minimize the chances that future crashes will “move around.”
 This type of analysis is particularly important for pedestrians and bicyclists, who generally have lower crash numbers than motorists and benefit from identifying high-risk areas based on roadway characteristics and traffic operation patterns rather than spot locations.

-This panel will describe the value of systemic safety analysis and showcase two examples in practice.
-Kittelson principal engineer Erin Ferguson will provide an overview of systemic safety analysis and the types of value cities and regions may gain from using it.
-Byron Rushing will then discuss how the Atlanta Regional Commission is using the results of a recent high-level systemic analysis to choose priority investment corridors and modify street design approaches to reduce the likelihood of future pedestrian and bicycle crashes.
-Finally, Dr. Rebecca Sanders of Toole Design Group will profile Seattle’s Bicycle and Pedestrian Safety Analysis, and discuss how SDOT continues to use those results to prioritize and coordinate investments throughout the city.
-Participants will leave with a better understanding of the potential for systemic safety analysis and concrete examples of its impacts.
+This panel described the value of systemic safety analysis and showcased two examples in practice.
+Kittelson principal engineer Erin Ferguson provided an overview of systemic safety analysis and the types of value cities and regions may gain from using it.
+Byron Rushing then discussed how the Atlanta Regional Commission is using the results of a recent high-level systemic analysis to choose priority investment corridors and modify street design approaches to reduce the likelihood of future pedestrian and bicycle crashes.
+Finally, Dr. Rebecca Sanders of Toole Design Group profiled Seattle’s Bicycle and Pedestrian Safety Analysis, and discussed how SDOT continues to use those results to prioritize and coordinate investments throughout the city.
+Participants left with a better understanding of the potential for systemic safety analysis and concrete examples of its impacts.